Carey Davis: Indianapolis Colts

-Davis was originally signed by the Indianapolis Colts as a rookie free agent on April 30, 2004 and spent a brief period on the active roster.
-He then was added to the roster of various teams, including the Atlanta Falcons, the Tampa Bay Buccaneers, and the Miami Dolphins, but received no playing time.
+Davis was originally signed by the Indianapolis Colts as a rookie free agent on April 30, 2004, and spent a brief period on the active roster.
+He then was added to the roster of various teams, including the Atlanta Falcons, Tampa Bay Buccaneers, and Miami Dolphins, but received no playing time.

 Pittsburgh Steelers

 Davis signed a contract with the Pittsburgh Steelers on January 3, 2007.
-It was announced on September 7, 2007 that Davis would be the 2007 Opening Day starting fullback, beating out incumbent starter Dan Kreider.
+It was announced on September 7, 2007, that Davis would be the 2007 Opening Day starting fullback, beating out incumbent starter Dan Kreider.
 Kreider and Davis shared the starting position through the season until the Monday Night Football game against the Miami Dolphins, when Kreider tore his ACL.
 From that game forward, Davis was the starting fullback.
 When halfback Willie Parker went down with an injury in Week 16, Davis shared some snaps at halfback with Najeh Davenport.
 He finished the season having played in 16 games and rushing 17 times for 68 yards.
 In 2007, he led the team in special team tackles with 17.

 During the 2008 season, his production declined as the Steelers offense became more pass-oriented.
-Midseason, he was replaced as starting fullback by Sean McHugh.
+In the midseason, he was replaced as starting fullback by Sean McHugh.

 He was released on September 4, 2009, and then re-signed on September 29.